ddbj/www/_bioproject/project-info-e.md

 ```

 [DOI](#BioProject_DOI)<a name="BioProject_DOI"></a>
 : Provide a DOI if a PubMed ID is not available.
-Provide the additional reference information.

 ```
 <Publication id="10.1093/nar/gku1120">